February 2, 1992

-If the Apostle Paul could write a letter to your church, what would he say?
-He opened his first letter to the Corinthians by affirming God’s grace and faithfulness.
-Alistair Begg describes the firm foundation of God’s Church, and like Paul, he notes that our confidence lies in God’s ultimate purpose and faithfulness, not our dull routines or feverish activities.
+If the apostle Paul could write a letter to your church, what would he say?
+As he opened his first letter to the Corinthians, he affirmed God’s grace and faithfulness.
+Alistair Begg describes the firm foundation of God’s church, noting, like Paul, that our confidence lies in God’s ultimate purpose and faithfulness, not our dull routines or feverish activities.

 1Paul, called by the will of God to be an apostle of Christ Jesus, and our brother Sosthenes,

 2To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours: